-Long term planning: The Prefects/Worship Committee, are involved in meeting with the local Clergy to plan a long term overview, including Bible stories, themes and values as well as relevant festivals throughout the year.
+Long term planning: The Worship Committee, are involved in planning a long term overview, including Bible stories, themes and values as well as relevant festivals throughout the year.

 Medium term planning: Each term an overview is provided for each member of staff as well as the Worship Committee and the local Clergy and link governor.
 This contains details of the weekly themes, Clergy involvement, staff led worship and class assembly.
 There is also a termly overview on display in staffroom.
 This is completed by the Collective Worship leader.